ppamidimarri/TeslaCamMerge/README.md

 ## Instructions

+**This section is being revamped.
+Please come back in a couple of days.**

 **A. Setup the Jetson Nano**

 If you are new to the Jetson Nano, start with the [Getting Started guide from Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).